kruthof/kruthof.github.io/_pages/about.md

 ---
 I study how AI systems reshape `information processing`, `decision-making`, and the `production of knowledge`.

 My work examines how complex information is interpreted, incorporated into decisions, and translated into outcomes, especially in settings where AI systems mediate what people read, measure, revise, and believe.
-Empirically, I focus on economic, financial, scientific, and media text.
+Empirically, I focus on economic, financial, scientific, and media information.
 Methodologically, I combine machine learning, text-based empirical analysis, benchmark design, and economic modeling.

 Two questions guide my research: